NYC Building Violations, by the Numbers

 Where does this NYC violation data come from?

-Every figure on this page is aggregated from New York City's published records, retrieved in June 2026: DOB Violations (3h2n-5cm9), DOB-ECB Violations (6bgk-3dad), HPD Housing Maintenance Code Violations (wvxf-dwi5), OATH Hearings Division Case Status (jz4z-kudi), 311 Service Requests (erm2-nwe9), DOB Complaints (eabe-havv), and DOT Sidewalk Violations (6kbp-uz6m).
-"Active" counts reflect each record's current status at retrieval; penalty totals are cumulative across all ECB violations on file.
-Citywide borough totals sum the five boroughs (a small share of records carry non-standard codes and are excluded).
-The 2026 figures are excluded from the annual trend because the year is incomplete.
-FDNY fire-safety violations are adjudicated through OATH, and the standalone Bureau of Fire Prevention dataset has been decommissioned.
+This report aggregates New York City's official building-compliance records across fourteen datasets, retrieved in June 2026: DOB Violations, DOB-ECB Violations, HPD Housing Maintenance Code Violations, OATH Hearings Division Case Status, 311 Service Requests, DOB Complaints, DOT Sidewalk Violations, Cooling Tower Inspections, DOB NOW façade filings (FISP / Local Law 11), DOB NOW boiler-safety filings, HPD Housing Litigations, DOHMH Rodent Inspections, and DOB Permit Issuance.
+"Active" counts reflect current status at retrieval; penalty totals are cumulative across all ECB violations on file.
+A facade is "SWARMP" when it is safe with an ongoing repair program, and "Unsafe" until repairs are completed and re-inspected.
+Borough totals sum the five boroughs (a small share of records carry non-standard codes and are excluded).
+2026 figures are excluded from the annual trend because the year is incomplete.
+FDNY fire-safety violations adjudicate through OATH.
 Numbers are point-in-time and shift as the city updates its records.
-The data is public; the analysis is ViolationWatch's.
+The analysis is ViolationWatch's.

 Catch your building's violations the moment they appear.